jgarzik/jup/README.md

 ## Introduction

-This is a command line utility that may be used to manipulate JSON documents, adding and deleting many levels deep.
+This is a command line filter utility that may be used to manipulate JSON documents, merge JSON documents with JSON and non-JSON formats, or create new JSON documents.

-## Dependencies

-### univalue

-Either install `libunivalue-dev` on Ubuntu, or download and compile the source code from https://github.com/jgarzik/univalue
+It is a swiss army knife to query and manipulate JSON.

 ## Installation